The Heroes of Telemark: Norway’s Secret War Against Hitler’s Atomic Dreams (Part One)

 Robert Gentile

-Gentile attorney Ryan McGuigan
+Ryan McGuigan

 Recent photo of the original Gardner building

-Gardner family mausoleum, Mt.
+Gardner Family Mausoleum, Mt.
 Auburn Cemetery, Cambridge, MA

 Isabella Stewart Gardner and the World’s Largest Unsolved Art Robbery.
 Volume Six, Episode Twelve (Book and Music Information)